jackyaz/YazFi/README.md

-# YazFi - Asus WiFi Guest Networks levelled up!
+# YazFi - enhanced AsusWRT-Merlin Guest WiFi Networks

-Feature expansion of guest WiFi networks on Merlin's version of AsusWRT, including, but not limited to:
+Feature expansion of guest WiFi networks on AsusWRT-Merlin, including, but not limited to:

 * Dedicated VPN WiFi networks
 * Separate subnets for enhanced organisation of devices